pnp/blog/content/microsoft-365-platform-community-update/22-11-24/index.md

 See all of the available community calls, tools, components and other assets from [https://aka.ms/m365/community](https://aka.ms/m365/community).
 Get involved!

 Got ideas or feedback on the topics to cover, additional partnerships, product feature capabilities? - let us know.
-Your input is important for us, so that we can support your journey in Microsoft 365.
+Your input is important for us, so that we can support your journey in Microsoft 365 and in Power Platform (better together).
 You can comment below this post 👇.

 _Sharing Is Caring!_